Portal about bathroom renovation. Useful tips

 Initial form: translation:

-But there are also nouns that in both English and Russian belong to the neuter gender.
-But the problem here is that it is impossible to single out specific thematic groups to which these words belong.
+But there are also nouns that are neuter in both English and Russian.
+But the problem here is that it is impossible to identify specific thematic groups to which these words belong.

 For example: